sebelga/gstore-node/README.md

     var nextPageCursor = response.nextPageCursor; // not present if no more results });

-// You can use the nextPageCursor calling the same query and setting it as start value var query = User.query()
+// You can then use the nextPageCursor when calling the same query and passint it in a start value var query = User.query()
             .filter('name', '=', 'John')
             .filter('age', '>=', 4)